svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Here is a larger example that makes combined use of many of the features introduced above.
-It is a function that computes the nth fibonacci number in a tail-recursive way.
+It is a function that computes the nth Fibonacci number in a tail-recursive way.
 There will be more about tail-recursion in the section about the evaluator.

 ```lisp